Afghan (ethnonym): Mentions

+The coined term of Afghanistan came into place in 1855, officially recognized by the British during the reign of Dost Mohammad Khan.

 Etymology

 Some scholars suggest that the word "Afghan" is derived from the words awajan/apajan in Avestan and ava-Han/apa-Han in Sanskrit, which means "killing, striking, throwing and resisting, or defending."
 Under the Sasanians, and possibly the Parthian Empire, the word was used to refer to men of a certain Persian sect.